AlooTheAloo/BatteryDaemon/README.md

 ```
 sudo ./installScript
 ```
-note : You will need to restart your system for the aliases to work!
+#### Note : You will need to restart your system for the aliases to work!

 ### TLDR
 ```